-- (uu) "Roadway" means a main public artery, highway, or interstate highway. - (vv) "Related violation" means a violation of these rules that is logically associated with another rule violation or violations by time, place, activity, and/or personnel. - (ww) "Single structure, above-ground MMO/LPG system" or "SSAG System" means any MMO or LPG system that is: - (I) a low-pressure gas distribution system; - (II) is comprised wholly of above-ground piping/appurtenances; and - (III) is contained wholly within or on a single continuous structure such as an apartment building, hotel, mall, etc. - (xx) "Small operator" means any gas distribution system operator that operates less than 1000 natural gas distribution services in the state of Colorado. - (yy) "Threshold MMO/LPG system" means any MMO or LPG pipeline system serving less than 20 customers. - (zz) "Transportation of gas" means the gathering, transmission, distribution, or storage of gas within the State of Colorado that is not subject to the jurisdiction of the Federal Energy Regulatory Commission under the Natural Gas Act. - (aaa) "UNCC/Colorado 811" means the Utility Notification Center of Colorado.
+- (III) is contained wholly within or on a single continuous structure such as an apartment building, hotel, mall, etc. - (zz) "Small operator" means any gas distribution system operator that operates less than 1000 natural gas distribution services in the state of Colorado. - (aaa) "Threshold MMO/LPG system" means any MMO or LPG pipeline system serving less than 20 customers. - (bbb) "Transportation of gas" means the gathering, transmission, distribution, or storage of gas within the State of Colorado that is not subject to the jurisdiction of the Federal Energy Regulatory Commission under the Natural Gas Act. - (ccc) "UNCC/Colorado 811" means the Utility Notification Center of Colorado.